 - Stop communication. block the scammer and report to the platform where the threats are happening.
 You can find more information on how to report to social media platforms here.

 - Do not pay them any money; they will only continue to ask for more.

 - Collect evidence and report this to the police; if the scammer is based outside the UK, they may be limited in what they can do, however, reporting the crime can help build national intelligence of these types of online crime.

 - Put measures in place to protect yourself.
-This would include creating Google Alerts, reviewing and raising your privacy settings and taking part in the Facebook NCII pilot to prevent the images from being shared across Facebook and Instagram.
+This would include creating Google Alerts, reviewing and raising your privacy settings, and using StopNCII.org to prevent the images from being shared across platforms like Facebook and TikTok.